Lachanophobia/TSharp.UnitOfWorkGenerator.EFCore/README.md

 ## Build

-3. Build the project :D
+4. Build the project!
+At this point your reposiry has been created!

 ## Dependency Injection
-4. As you would do normally, you need to use DI to register the interfaces.
+5. As you would do normally, you need to use DI to register the interfaces.
 I would recommend to use [Scrutor](https://github.com/khellang/Scrutor).
 With Scrutor you can forget the service registration for your repositories.
 **See example:** <br>
 ```csharp
 	builder.Services.Scan(scan => scan